 One of the long-term limitations of intermittent fasting is the potential that protein and amino acid intake is reduced below the optimal amount.
 Many recent lines of evidence indicate that the ideal intake of dietary protein is at least 1.2 grams of high-quality protein per kilogram of body weight per day.
 For a 100-kg person, this translates to 120 grams of protein a day, or 840 grams of protein each week.

-Essential amino acids are the active components of dietary protein that help produce new muscle protein.
-Taking an essential amino acid dietary supplement on days in which food is eaten will ensure that your optimal weekly intake of all essential amino acids are achieved, even if you fast two days of the week.
+Essential amino acids are the active components of dietary protein and required for muscle protein synthesis.
+Taking an essential amino acid dietary supplement on days in which food is eaten will ensure that your optimal weekly intake of all essential amino acids are achieved, even if you fast 2 days of the week.

 If one of your priorities is to build muscle, you may desire to take in amino acids—specifically, branched-chain amino acids (BCAAs)—while you’re fasting.
 However, doing so will remove your body from the fasted state.

 The human body uses 20 amino acids as the building blocks of protein.
 This includes the nine essential amino acids (leucine, isoleucine, valine, tryptophan, threonine, phenylalanine, methionine, lysine, and histidine), as well as the 11 nonessential amino acids (arginine, serine, cysteine, glycine, proline, alanine, tyrosine, aspartic acid, asparagine, glutamic acid, and glutamine).
 Consuming even one of these amino acids, let alone multiple, has a similar metabolic effect to the consumption of dietary protein.